GoogleCloudPlatform/cortex-data-foundation/README_Marketing.md

 For more details on these API, please consult documents referred above.

 ### Configurations
-Following configs are required to be in place for Cortex to successfully bring data from Ads into the Cortex reporting layer.
+The following configurations are required to be in place to successfully bring data from Ads into the Cortex reporting layer.

-#### Configure Google Ads Account Authentication
+#### Configure Google Ads account authentication
 1. Go to Google Cloud Console -> API & Services -> Credentials and create a new credential under “OAuth Client ID”.
     ```
     Application type: “Web Application”